 Each June, LGBTQ2IA+ communities around the world celebrate Pride Month in honour of the 1969 Stonewall riots in Manhattan.
 The riots were a tipping point in LGBTQ2IA+ history and are credited for giving birth to the modern LGBTQ2IA+ rights movement.

 In recognition of Pride Month, the City will be:

-- Highlighting stories and collections through our social media channels
+- Highlighting stories and collections through our communications channels

 - Sharing curated Pride reading lists from Surrey Libraries:

 During Pride Month, many communities hold pride parades and celebrations to recognize diverse sexual and gender identities, histories and cultures.
 This is also a time to advocate and take a positive stance against discrimination and violence toward the LGBTQ2IA+ community.